The Sedona Conference WG9/10 Annual Meeting 2024

 5:30 — 7:30 p.m.
 Reception (guests invited)

-Wednessday, September 25, 2024
+Wednesday, September 25, 2024

 7:30 — 8:45 a.m.
 Breakfast & Registration

 8:45 — 10:00 a.m.
-Panel 7 - The Proper Role of the Prosecution History in Patent Litigation
+[Session 07] Brainstorming Session - The Proper Role of the Prosecution History in Patent Litigation

 A patent’s prosecution history reflects the record of proceedings between the applicant and the Patent Office and as such is considered intrinsic evidence for claim construction purposes.
 Many courts, however, are reluctant to rely on the prosecution history during claim construction unless it reflects a “clear and unmistakable” disclaimer of subject matter.
 This improperly diminishes the prosecution history’s role in claim construction.
 Apart from claim construction, the prosecution history may also play an important role in the infringement analysis, including consideration of infringement under the doctrine of equivalents.
 The proposed Commentary will explore how the prosecution history may assist in both the claim construction process and in determining infringement, in the U.S. courts, the Unified Patent Court, and other fora throughout the world.
 Members of this brainstorming group will solicit the input and guidance of the membership at this meeting in framing the issues to be considered as part of the brainstorming group’s project charter.